kubetz/modular-backbone/README.md

 Modular Backbone Project Template
 =================================

-This project is heavily (and I mean heavily) inspired by the work of Thomas Davis and his [Organizing your application using Modules (require.js)](http://backbonetutorials.com/organizing-backbone-using-modules/) tutorial.
+This project is based on the work of Thomas Davis and his [Organizing your application using Modules (require.js)](http://backbonetutorials.com/organizing-backbone-using-modules/) tutorial.

 Aim of this project is to provide minimalistic structure of the Backbone project using RequireJS that is containing up-to-date libraries and